JoanStinson/UnitySOLIDAsteroidsGame/README.md

 # Solid Asteroids
-A mini space game made applying all SOLID Principles to serve as a reference of good code architecture..
+A mini space game made applying all SOLID Principles to serve as a reference of good code architecture.

 <p align="center">
   <a>